Lanscape photo of a series of rocky mountain peaks on a sunny day

 Will this walk be like the Three Capes Track?

 The Next Iconic Walk will not be Three Capes Track “Mark 2”.
-The Parks and Wildlife Service and design team has learnt a lot of lessons from the Three Capes Track and other walks around Tasmania, but this location has the potential to be something completely different.
+PWS and the design team has learnt a lot of lessons from the Three Capes Track and other walks around Tasmania, but this location has the potential to be something completely different.
 The combination of natural beauty and spectacular landscapes intertwined with a rich mining, exploration and hydro-power heritage will create a unique offering.
 The standard of huts is likely to be similar to the Three Capes but the nature of the environment and weather conditions is likely to see a more challenging on track experience for walkers.

 How long will the walk be and how far will you have to walk in a day?

 The final walk is currently expected to be approximately 31 km long.
-For the hut-based experience the first day will be approximately 8km, the second day approximately 13km and the final day approximately 10km.
-Given the nature of the market and expectations of overnight bushwalkers, the tent-based experience will only be a two-day one-night trip with the first day approximately 11km and the second day approximately 20km.
+The first day will be approximately 8km, the second day approximately 13km and the final day approximately 10km.

 Why is it only two nights?

 The Feasibility Study explored over 50 track route options in and around the Tyndall Range.
-The Feasibility Study surveyed and interviewed more than 1 900 Australians and the feedback from respondents on their travel patterns and desirability of different options strongly pointed to a 3 day 2 night experience.
+The Feasibility Study surveyed and interviewed more than 1 900 Australians and the feedback from respondents on their travel patterns and desirability of different options strongly pointed to a three-day, two-night experience.
+Market research conducted by Instinct and Reason in October 2024 confirmed there is a much higher demand for a three-day, two-night experience compared to a two-day, one-night experience.

 Who is likely to do this walk and will it exclude existing walkers in that area?